-Andy Armbrust reported that we will have a fall social at the Concord Yacht Club on October 22, 2022, at 11:00 AM.
-We will eat at 12:00 PM.
+Andy Armbrust reported that we may have a fall social picnic at the Concord Yacht Club.
+Food will be served at 12:00 PM.
 Alcohol is allowed at the club (BYOB).
-Andy is providing the pulled pork, lemonade and tea.
-Everyone should bring a dish to share.
-Cost is \$5.00 per person.
-The pass code for the gate will be included in his email.
+The cost is \$ 5.00 per person.
+Andy will provide the pulled pork, lemonade and tea.
+All members will bring a dish of their own choice.